-- 1. The conditions for activating the procedure, - 2.
-Emergency procedures, - 3.
-Fallback procedures, - 4.
-Resumption procedures, - 5.
-A maintenance schedule for the procedure; - 6.
+- 1. The conditions for activating the plan,

+- 2. Emergency procedures,

+- 3. Fallback procedures,

+- 4. Resumption procedures, - 5.
+A maintenance schedule for the plan; - 6.
 Awareness and education requirements; - 7.
 The responsibilities of the individuals; - 8.
 Recovery time objective (RTO); - 9.
 Regular testing of contingency plans. - 10.
-Tuntrust's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes - 11.
+TunTrust's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes - 11.
 A requirement to store critical cryptographic materials (i.e., secure cryptographic device and activation materials) at an alternate location; - 12.
 What constitutes an acceptable system outage and recovery time - 13.
-How frequently backup copies of essential business information and software are taken;
+How frequently backup copies of essential business information and software are taken; - 14.
+The distance of recovery facilities to the CA's main site; and - 15.
+Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.